Whitechapel (and Spitalfields), Middlesex, London

 © Peter Higginbotham.

 In the autumn of 1888, Whitechapel became the focus of the nation's attention as a result of the activities of "Jack the Ripper".
 The body of the first of the Ripper's accepted victims, Mary Ann Nichols, was brought to the Whitechapel infirmary's mortuary after its discovery on the morning of 31st August.
 The mortuary, at that date, was just a shed on Eagle Place, Old Montague Street, several hundred yards from the infirmary.
-The mortuary attendant, Robert Mann, was himslef an inmate of the workhouse.
-In 2010, the author of the book Jack the Ripper: Quest for a Killer
+The mortuary attendant, Robert Mann, was himself an inmate of the workhouse.
+In 2010, the author of the book

 During the inquest into the death of Mary Ann Nichols, complaints were made about the use of an old shed as a mortuary.
 The following year, a new mortuary was erected at the south-east corner of the workhouse site with an entrance from Thomas Street.